bibbox/bibbox-documentation/docs/index.md

 ;; MSG SIZE  rcvd: 62
 ```

-Another option would be `nslookup bibbox.local.test`.
-Output should look like.
+Another option would be to type `nslookup bibbox.local.test`.
+Output should look like:

 ```
 Server:		127.0.0.1